Isaac-SOL/CobaltCoreArchipelagoMod/README.md

 immediately throw you onto the main menu without connecting to a host.
 This is not supported and will probably crash quickly, but it's fine as long as you close the game immediately.
-- Sometimes, after finishing a run, you may see notifications for new unlocked characters or ships that aren't actually unlocked yet.
-This does not affect gameplay, the unlocks work correctly, it's the notifications that are bugged.

 ## Credits